 FSRM – Crossroads of Microtechnology.

-The foundation promotes micro technology and its applications with offers in continous education, project management and organization.
+The FSRM promotes micro technology and its applications with its primary activities being continous education, project management and event organisation.